 The FCPA basically states that U.S. companies are not allowed to pay (or offer, promise, or authorize payment to) a foreign official, international organization official, political party, political party official, or candidate for political office to obtain or retain business.

 While the FCPA has technically been around since the 1970s, the Department of Justice (DOJ) and the Securities and Exchange Commission (SEC) have stepped up their enforcement of the act in recent years.
-Even with a pilot program allowing businesses to “self report” to avoid further penalty, there were approximately $1.1 billion in resolution payments made in the first quarter of 2019 alone.
+Even with a pilot program allowing businesses to “self-report” to avoid further penalties, there were approximately $1.1 billion in resolution payments made in the first quarter of 2019 alone.

 What Employees Need to Know About FCPA Requirements

 Your employees do not need to know all of the legalistic language around the act itself, but they should have a crystal-clear understanding of what sorts of behaviors are deemed out of bounds.